 10. She received a kidney from her husband

-Tina Turner has recently revealed that she has suffered from serious health scares in the past.
+Tina Turner suffered from serious health scares in the past.
 In 2013, she married former music executive Erwin Bach, but three weeks after the wedding, Tina suffered a stroke and had to learn how to walk again.

 Three years after her stroke, in 2016, Tina was diagnosed with intestinal cancer.
 Initially, she opted for homeopathic remedies to help treat her high blood pressure, but these remedies led to serious kidney damage.
 Bach, decided to donate a kidney to her because the chances of receiving a kidney were low.
 On April 7, 2017, Tina underwent a kidney transplant and received Bach’s kidney.

-11. She has been inducted twice into the Rock and Roll Hall of Fame
+11. She was inducted twice into the Rock and Roll Hall of Fame

 More from us: Dolly Parton Facts To Help Us Get Through Our 9 To 5